JAQuent/schemaVR/paper/README.md

 README
 ======

-This README provide a quick overview of what is to be found in this folder.
+This README provides a quick overview of what is to be found in this folder.

 # Files